 You have the ability to customize questions and formatting as you see fit.
 This is particularly useful for asking questions like “what are your priorities for the upcoming week?”

-The final piece of the check-in campaign is to send kudos to other members of the team who have gone above and beyond in their work.
+The final piece of the weekly check-in is to send recognition to other members of the team who have gone above and beyond in their work.

 If someone receives a kudo, an email is sent to them, encouraging them to log in and see what the other person said.
 A kudo sent is private by default, meaning only the team leader and the person receiving the kudo can see it, however, there’s an option to send a public kudo, which everyone inside the organization can see.